X-Cli/twitter2imap/README.md

 python-imaplib
 python-argparse

-Use your favorite search engine to get them (and install them with python setup.py {build,install} to get their dependancies as well)
+Use your favorite search engine to get them (and install them with python setup.py {build,install} to get their dependencies as well)